 We view CORES' legal status as strong.
-As a public-law entity fully owned by the Kingdom of Spain, it can neither be privatized nor go bankrupt.
-Its legal status can only be changed through parliamentary approval.
+According to its legal status, which can only be changed through parliamentary approval, it can neither be privatized nor go bankrupt.
 Given the entity's strategic role--as demonstrated by the gradual increase in the level of strategic oil reserves that CORES must hold--the risks of a change in CORES' legal status and privatization are negligible in our opinion.

-CORES is subject to supervision by the Spanish government under the tutelage of the Ministry of Industry.
+CORES is subject to supervision by the Spanish government, exercised through the Ministry of Industry.
 Due to CORES' strategic importance for the Spanish state, its governing laws restrict its activities to those of a special-purpose entity with a clearly defined strategic role.
 For efficiency reasons, however, CORES is subject to private commercial laws and has a high degree of operational independence.
-Although the state is ultimately liable for CORES' obligations, only CORES' members financially support the entity's operations and debt repayment.
+Although we believe the state would ultimately support CORES in meeting its obligations if needed, only CORES' members financially support the entity's operations and debt repayment.

 The Ministry of Industry nominates CORES' president for a five-year term.
-The government must also approve CORES' annual accounts and set the unit quotas (the amount of euros that each operator must pay per cubic meter of gas sold or consumed in the Spanish market) that will determine the fees paid by CORES' members and nonmembers.
+On Feb.
+16, 2012, Mr. Pedro Miras Salamanca was nominated by the Spanish Minister of Industry as CORES' new president.
+The government sets the unit quotas (the amount of euros that each operator must pay per cubic meter of gas sold or consumed in the Spanish market) that will determine the fees paid by CORES' members and nonmembers.
 CORES' general assembly comprises CORES members.
 Voting rights are proportional to the annual quota paid by each member.
 The Ministry of Industry has a veto right.
 The board of directors encompasses the president and 11 members: Four are nominated by the Ministry of Industry, and seven by the general assembly (of the seven, five are operators in the oil sector, one in the gas sector, and one in the LPG sector).
-The president has a veto right over any agreement reached by the board that is contrary to existing laws.
+The minister, acting through CORES' president, has a veto right over any agreement reached by the board that is contrary to existing laws.